 Reopening investigations and inquests

-The matter is finalised once a coroner has made their findings.
-However the coroner may reopen an investigation or inquest in rare cases where new evidence has been found or the circumstances require more investigation.
+A coronial investigation is finalised once a coroner has made their findings.
+However the coroner may reopen an investigation or inquest in rare cases where new evidence has been found or the circumstances of the death require more investigation.

 Disagreeing with findings

-The state coroner or the District Court can set aside the finding and direct that the inquest be reopened or a new inquest held.
+The state coroner or the District Court have the powers to set aside the finding and direct that the inquest be reopened or a new inquest held.

 The state coroner may set aside a finding if new evidence casts doubt on the findings or they weren’t recorded correctly.

-The District Court has wider jurisdiction and may set aside a finding if:
+A person may apply to the District Court which has wider jurisdiction and may set aside a finding if:

 - new evidence casts doubt on the findings